1101712/an-online-quiz/README.md

     are very rare to find in fonts produced in the anglophone world.
 While dealing with an impressive amount of letters from different language families, the PT font never compromises on aestetics - it has been created by the internationally acclaimed typeface designer [Alexandra Korolkova](https://en.wikipedia.org/wiki/Alexandra_Korolkova) and Olga Umpelova.
-    However, should the project grow big enough to be translated into east-Asian or south-Asian languages, new fonts shall be added to support, for example, Japanese or Thai fonts.

 - [jQuery](https://jquery.com/)